sanfo3855/JoUnit/README.md

 When we receive the ```testResponse```, we have to compare it with an ```expectedResult```.
 If ```testResponse``` and ```expectedResult``` don't match we throw a fault that will stop recursively every super-goal.

+## JoUnit Configuration

+After cloning JoUnit's repository, you maybe need to edit the ```config.ini``` in the root directory.

+- ```JockerLocation=socket://localhost:8008``` if you have configured Jocker's container as written in [this article](http://claudioguidi.blogspot.it/2017/07/orchestrating-docker-containers-with.html).
+You must change the port if you have configured Jocker with a different port on your PC's side.

+- ```OrchestratorLocation=socket://172.17.0.1:10005``` is the local IP address on which microservice's container will send the output and on which the orchestrator are waiting.
+You can change the port, but NOT the address (you will not see the output of every test, even if the test will run successfully).

+## Tool's Usage

+The only way of using the tool is from this command ``` jolie jounit_orchestrator.ol <repoaddress> ``` (you can also write a Script with a list of similar command and different address)